 The Academic Programmers Special Interest Group (SIG) is a University-wide group for IT staff, technical officers and academics who program.
-This creative and innovative group of programmers explore intelectual ideas, and support researchers to find ways for these ideas to be realised, through the use of digital tools.
+This creative and innovative group of programmers explore intellectual ideas, and support researchers to find ways for these ideas to be realised, through the use of digital tools.

 The Academic Programmers SIG has been established to;